 Grabbing my gear, I walked across the hangar deck to the master-at-arms office.
 A bored seaman behind the counter was reading a paperback while reclined to an impossible degree in a taped-up office chair.

 The seaman looked up from his book as I approached.
 My dress white uniform made my rank easily visible.
-More important, he would immediately notice my brightly-colored service ribbons.
-These ribbons tell other members of the armed services where you’ve been and hint at what you’ve experienced.
+More important, he would immediately notice my service ribbons.
+These brightly-colored pieces of cloth tell other members of the armed services where you’ve been and hint at what you’ve experienced.

 Not wanting to give him time to think, I barked: ”You’re supposed to give me my I.D.”